Buying Cancer Care

 Do you know how to assess quality and value, and ensure that you and your employees are getting the best outcomes from the cancer care you purchase?

-We produce new guidance on cancer nearly every year, and our most recent work focuses on the cancer care “huddle.”
+We produce new guidance on cancer nearly every year, and our most recent work focuses on delivering value in cancer care.

-Take a look at our July 2018 guide and videos below.
+Take a look at our November 2019 guide!

 Genomic Medicine and Employers: Separating the Hope from the Hype